 - 4. Click Add to add a new register. - 5.
 Set which Registers you want to read and write.
 Define a register by entering register number under Register and Name the register.
 Enter which function code FC to use.
-Function codes are explained below.
-Select whether the register is readable (R), writable (W) or write on change (WoC).
+Function codes are explained below and determine whether the register is read- or writable.
 Set which Type of value it is and if the value in the register is scaled.
 Finally, select how often the register should be read or written under Update interval.
 You can also enter Unit, and if it is an output, enter a Value that is written. - 6.
 When you have added all registers you want to have read and written, click Save. - 7.
 The unit is by default off when created.
 Click on the unit's start/stop button to activate it.
 If the unit is connected and configured correctly, the block will turn green.